Beaky Buzzard: Short subjects

 The character first appeared in the 1942 cartoon Bugs Bunny Gets the Boid, directed by Bob Clampett.
 The cartoon's plot revolves around the hopeless attempts of the brainless buzzard, here called Killer, to catch Bugs Bunny for his domineering Eastern European mother back at the nest.
 Beaky's voice was reminiscent of ventriloquist Edgar Bergen's character Mortimer Snerd (his in-studio name was in fact "Snerd Bird", bestowed by Bob Clampett himself; he was not named "Beaky" on-screen in this first appearance).
-The voice itself was provided by voice actor Kent Rogers.
+The voice itself was provided by voice actor Kent Rogers, who was only 18 years old at the time.

 Clampett brought the character back in the 1945 film The Bashful Buzzard, a cartoon that closely mirrors its predecessor, only this time featuring Beaky's hapless hunting (contrasting with the war-like formation flying and dive bombing of his brothers) without Bugs as an antagonist.
 Rogers reprised his role as the character's voice for the film, but he was killed in a Naval aviation training accident at Pensacola, Florida before finishing all his dialogue.

-Clampett left the studio in 1946, ending Beaky's career for a time.
+Clampett left the studio in 1945, ending Beaky's career for a time.
 The character was eventually brought back in the 1950 Friz Freleng film The Lion's Busy, now voiced by Mel Blanc.
 Freleng made the buzzard smarter, pitting him against a dim-witted lion named Leo.
-Robert McKimson also featured the character in a film that year, Strife with Father.
-McKimson's Beaky is again back to his idiotic self, this time under the tutelage of his adoptive father, a sparrow who is trying to teach Beaky how to survive in the wild.
+Robert McKimson also featured the character in another film that same year, Strife with Father.
+McKimson's Beaky is returned to his idiotic self, this time under the tutelage of his adoptive father, a sparrow who is trying to teach Beaky how to survive in the wild.
+After that, Beaky did not appear in any more cartoons during the classic era; his appearances were deliberately limited out of respect for Kent Rogers.